PJLindsay/comp-reuse/README.md

 - when you build bigger applications, mixins make code harder to understand (where does data/function come from?)
   example: does showAlert() coming from error handler or alert mixin? (if you had 5 mixins in a component)

-SOLUTION: Composition API - 'Custom Composition Functions' is a better approach than mixins
+SOLUTION: Composition API - 'Custom Composition Functions' provides better approach than mixins (aka hooks, composables)

 ## Installation